wunderkind2k1/ai-pdf-renamer/README.md

 - `-h, --help`: Show help message
 - `-a, --auto`: Automatically rename all files without confirmation (use with caution!)
 - `-p, --prompt`: Use a custom prompt for filename generation
+- `-m, --model`: Specify the Ollama model to use (default: gemma:1b)

 #### Examples